-1 ordinances provided for in Section 3.18 of this charter.
-Upon introduction of any ordinance,

-- 2 the clerk shall, as soon as possible, distribute a copy to the mayor and to each councilmember - 3 and shall file a reasonable number of copies in the office of the clerk and at such other public - 4 places as the city council may designate.
+(b) An ordinance may be introduced by any councilmember and read at a regular or special meeting of the city council.
+Ordinances shall be considered and adopted or rejected by the city council in accordance with the rules which it shall establish; provided, however, an ordinance shall not be adopted the same day it is introduced, except for emergency ordinances provided for in Section 3.18 of this charter.
+Upon introduction of any ordinance, the clerk shall, as soon as possible, distribute a copy to the mayor and to each councilmember and shall file a reasonable number of copies in the office of the clerk and at such other public places as the city council may designate.

-6 Effect of ordinances.
+474 Effect of ordinances.

-7 Acts of the city council which have the force and effect of law shall be enacted by ordinance.
+475 Acts of the city council which have the force and effect of law shall be enacted by ordinance.

-9 Emergencies.
+Emergencies.